hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 IT infrastructure metrics visualization is critical for health monitoring, prediction, and capacity planning.
 It provides a powerful way of viewing infrastructure utilization, revealing issues and helping maintain uninterrupted services.

-Grafana's time series graphs are the perfect enabler for IT infrastructure metrics evolution over time; examples include, temperature changes, network traffic performance, power consumption and many more.
-They are useful to compare data over time and see the trends, detect issues and allow administrators to make infrastructure adjustments and prevent downtime.
+Grafana’s time-series graphs are the perfect enabler for IT infrastructure optimization.
+They can assist administrators in monitoring temperature changes, network traffic performance, power consumption, and much more.
+They can be used to compare data over time to note trends and detect issues, allowing administrators to make any necessary adjustments and prevent downtime.

 The following picture shows a typical HPE infrastructure dashboard with Synergy frame, compute, and interconnect metrics: